Think-N-Kreate-Ltd/AGIS-control-firmware/note-for-andy.md

     - ~~read the value of sensor~~
     - ~~measure the time~~
     - ~~display the value on web page~~
+    - update data when drop detected
     - ~~plot the graph with real time~~
     - ~~update the sensor reading frequently and cancel old data~~
     - ***need another method to plot graph as the above method is not practical***
-    - still thinking, maybe only update the time that drop appears
+    - use SPI & SD card to store the data
  - display on OLED
+    - ~~LCD display sensor value~~
+    - use OLED to display sensor value
     - display two graph: current & drop count(later)
 	  - INA219 (current sensor?)
 	  - the a, b, c of the square wave
  - other/overall
     - ~~put all the thing in INT (nothing in amin loop)~~
     - everyone can accese the web page
+    - OTA (sorry I forget what it is use for)
+    - test the motor

 ======================================
 # note for the code